Oneflow-Inc/oneflow-documentation/en/docs/cookies/zero.md

 ### Definine the Training Process of Data Parallelism

 We define a training process under a data parallellelism strategy, similar to that described in [Conduct data parallel training by setting SBP](../parallelism/05_ddp.md#通过设置-sbp-做数据并行训练).

+!!!
+Note
+    ZeRO can be applied for all the cases where data parallel groups exist.
+For example, in 2D/3D parallel, ZeRO can be turned on as long as there is a data parallel group.

 After the definition, we will use placement, SBP, etc:
 ```python